7 Ways to Avoid A Thanksgiving Break Study Slump

 5. Don’t cram

 One of the most important holiday study tips you can follow is being consistent.
-Too often, holiday fun gets in the way and students spend their last night cramming in a study session.
-Even if you can only find an hour every day, maintaining a consistent schedule can help keep material fresh and make the transition back to school easier.
+Too often, holiday fun gets in the way, and students spend their last night cramming in a study session.
+Even if you can only find half an hour every day, maintain a consistent schedule to help keep material fresh and facilitate the transition back to a fuller class load.

 6. Study for finals

 During the semester, there’s barely enough time to complete assignments, let alone do any extra.
-Allocating some time to work your way through questions in your textbook can be a fun way to sneak in some extra studying.
+Allocating some time to work your way through additional questions in your textbook or from your online lectures can be a great way to sneak in some extra studying.
 Between cooking turkeys and watching football, try to fit in a few problem-solving assignments.

-Following these holiday study tips can help you navigate the time off during Thanksgiving so that you not only spend time with your loved ones but also stay ready for school.
-If you need even more motivation to study over the holiday break, why not create a study corner?!
-It’ll make studying more fun and could even increase your productivity!
+Following these holiday study tips can help you navigate the time off during this Thanksgiving or any other official holiday.
+You will not only be able to spend time with your loved ones, but you’ll also stay ready for your next set of lectures and online classes.
+If you need even more motivation to study over the holiday, why not create a study corner?!
+It’ll make studying more fun and could even increase your productivity.